elastic/elastic-agent-gcp-kubernetes-app/docs/next-steps.md

 If you successfully installed the application by following the steps [here](./installation.md), great job!
 Now you're ready to collect some data!

-By default the Elastic Agent does not have any policy assigned so will not collect any data.
+By default the Elastic Agent will be assigned the Fleet Integration Policy linked to the Fleet enrollment token you used when installing the application.
+If that policy has some Integrations configured, the Agent should already be collecting data.

-Here is a list of common use cases and how to setup Elastic Agent policies to collect related data.
+If there is no Integration configured, here is a list of common use cases and how to setup Elastic Agent policies to collect related data.

 ## Kubernetes Observability